Learn more about Water Assistance for Natural Disaster Impacts to Low-Income Residential Well Owners

-City water contamination is and pollutants in water is, unfortunately, becoming a hot-button topic in New Hampshire and across the nation.
-Recent revelations about the excessive amounts of lead in the city water of Flint, Michigan and Cleveland, Ohio, are not just worrying, they are downright scary.
+City water contamination and pollutants in water are unfortunately becoming a hot-button topic in New Hampshire and across the nation.
+Recent revelations about the excessive amounts of lead in the city water of Flint, Michigan, and Cleveland, Ohio, are not just worrying, they are downright scary.
 In children, especially, ingestion of lead can cause permanent, lifelong damage.
 “No level of lead is safe,” says Dr. Philip Landrigan, Dean of Global Health at Mount Sinai School of Medicine, in a CBS News report.
-“Even low levels of lead . . . is going to cause some degree of brain damage to at least some of the children who have been exposed.”
+“Even low levels of lead… are going to cause some degree of brain damage to at least some of the children who have been exposed.”

 Almost half of Flint’s water supply was being delivered in lead pipes.
 Tragically, as the pipes corroded, incredibly toxic levels of lead were being pumped directly into those homes and impacting the lives of those families forever.